Key information

 Your future career

-On completion of your MA in Public History at Royal Holloway you will be equipped to pursue a career in the world of museums and heritage sites, in broadcasting or film, with community organisations or in journalism.
-You should also have started to develop a valuable network of producers and representatives from production companies and links within the industry.
-Our Careers team will work with you to enhance your employability and prepare you for the choices ahead.
-Their support doesn’t end when you graduate; you can access the service for up to two years after graduation.
+On completion of your MA in Public History at Royal Holloway you will be equipped to pursue a career in the world of museums, archives and heritage sites, in broadcasting, film or TV, with community organisations or in journalism.
+You will also have started to develop a valuable network of contacts, something we will help you to expand with ongoing networking and professional development opportunities.
+Our Careers team will also help prepare you for the choices ahead, with tailored CV and interview preparation and access to a wide range of events.
+Their support does not end when you graduate; you can access the service for up to two years after graduation.

-Our graduates are highly employable and, in recent years, have gone on to pursue a variety of really interesting careers with the BBC, Hampton Court Palace, the Imperial War Museum, the Houses of Parliament, the National Archives, and as engagement officers and historians with a variety of public history institutions and heritage sites.
-This module also equips you with a solid foundation for continued PhD studies.
+Our graduates are highly employable and, in recent years, have gone on to pursue a variety of interesting careers with the BBC, Historic Royal Palaces, the Imperial War Museum, the Houses of Parliament, the National Archives, and as engagement officers, curators, and historians with a variety of public history institutions and heritage sites.
+The MA also equips you with a solid foundation for continuing your studies with a public history PhD, including Royal Holloway’s innovative PhDs by Practice in Public History.

 Fees, funding & scholarships